-Mobile coverage problems are not limited to rural and isolated areas.
-Talking to business people in London, the Consumer Panel found many examples of people's dissatisfaction with their mobile network's coverage.
-One businessman said that he had had poor experience that affected his work: "It can affect business if you suddenly get cut off, or if you don't receive calls because there's no reception there."
+A young man explained how he had no coverage at all in his house, and was unable to make or receive calls.
+A businessman said that he had had poor coverage that affected his work:

+"It can affect business if you suddenly get cut off, or if you don't receive calls because there's no reception there."